-- Atypical antipsychotics: This class of antipsychotics typically have a lower risk of developing severe side effects.
+- Atypical antipsychotics: This class of antipsychotics typically has a lower risk of developing severe side effects.
 Some atypical antipscyhotics include Abilify (aripiprazole), Clozaril (clozapine), and Risperdal (risperidone).

 The aim of treating schizophrenia with antipsychotics is to control symptoms with the lowest possible dosage.
 Sometimes psychiatrists or physicians will try various medications, dosages, and combinations of drugs to achieve the best results for the person being treated.
 In certain cases they may prescribe antianxiety medications or antidepressants.

 Over the years schizophrenia has made appearances in popular culture.
-For example, in the film based on a true story A Beautiful Mind, John Nash struggles with paranoid schizophrenia.
-While Nash was highly intelligent, people with schizophrenia are often portrayed as extremely unstable or incurable in the media.
-This may contribute to the stigmatizing idea that people with schizophrenia are “crazy" or dangerous.
+The life of John Nash, a mathematician who lived with paranoid schizophrenia, is portrayed in the film A Beautiful Mind.
+Nash is shown to be highly intelligent and able to combat his illness with treatment, but the media often depicts those with schizophrenia as unstable or incurable, which may contribute to the stigmatizing idea that people with schizophrenia are "crazy" or dangerous.

-Another interesting portrayal of schizophrenia is the movie Shutter Island, a popular psychological thriller.
-The story follows a man who is hospitalized on Shutter Island in an institution for criminals experiencing various debilitating mental health issues.
+The movie Shutter Island, a popular psychological thriller, also portrays an individual who lives with schizophrenia.
+The story follows a man who is hospitalized on Shutter Island in an institution for criminals who experience various debilitating mental health issues.
 The main character shows many positive symptoms of schizophrenia, with the dominant one being the delusion that someone on the island is trying to manipulate him.

-Clean, Shaven is a movie enjoyed by fans and critics that offers an objective glimpse into the reality of a person experiencing schizophrenia The film examines symptoms such as auditory hallucinations, dissociative emotions, disconcerting images, anxiety, and paranoia.
-The plot follows a young father experiencing schizophrenia who is trying to get his daughter back from the family who adopted her.
-His portrayed fight gives valuable insight into the inner world of a person who is struggling with troubles every person can relate to, but with the additional challenge of a debilitating mental health issue.
+Clean, Shaven is a movie that offers an objective glimpse into the reality of a person experiencing schizophrenia The film examines symptoms such as auditory hallucinations, dissociative emotions, disconcerting images, anxiety, and paranoia.
+The plot follows a young father experiencing schizophrenia who attempts to get his daughter back from the family who adopted her.
+His fight to do so, as he struggles with his mental health condition, gives valuable insight into the inner world of a person who struggles with troubles that many people can relate to but experiences the additional challenge of a debilitating mental health concern.

 - Jablensky, A. (2010).
 The diagnostic concept of schizophrenia: its history, evolution, and future prospects.
 Dialogues in Clinical NeuroSciences.
 12(3): 271–287.
 Retrieved from http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3181977/